-For nearly 12 years COA has built a national grassroots network of community oncology practices to advocate for public policies that benefit patients.
-Individuals from all levels of the cancer care delivery team – oncologists, hematologists, pharmacists, mid-level providers, oncology nurses, patients, and survivors – volunteer their time on a regular basis to lead COA and serve on its committees.
+For more than 16 years, COA has built a national grassroots network of community oncology practices to advocate for public policies that benefit patients.
+Individuals from all levels of the cancer care delivery team – oncologists, hematologists, pharmacists, mid-level providers, oncology nurses, patients and survivors – volunteer their time on a regular basis to lead COA and serve on its committees.

 By offering innovative solutions to Congress and policymakers, empowering patients, and working closely with other health care stakeholders, COA is helping to shape a future where all Americans have access to quality, affordable cancer care.